A Simple Favor (film): Critical response

 Amy Nicholson of Variety wrote: "The film feels a lot like the Serge Gainsbourg number that Stephanie dances to in the kitchen: jazzy, a little sleazy, and worth a cult following."
+Wendy Ide of The Guardian gave the film a four stars out of five and wrote: "The lip-smacking, acid drops of malice in the latest film from Paul Feig (Bridesmaids) makes this unexpectedly cruel comedy as intoxicating as the mid-afternoon martinis swilled by the two central characters."

+Accolades

 Sequel

 In May 2022, a sequel was announced, with Feig returning to direct the film, and Kendrick and Lively set to reprise their roles.
-Lionsgate will co-produce the film with Amazon Studios.
+Lionsgate will co-produce the film with Amazon MGM Studios.
+In March 2024, Amazon officially greenlit the sequel, with Golding, Rannells, Salahuddin, Satine, Ho and McCormack also reprising their roles.
+The sequel, Another Simple Favor, premiered at the South by Southwest Festival on March 7, 2025, and was released on Amazon Prime Video on May 1.